sjsivert/sjsivert/apps/docs/src/routes/docs/[...1]getting-started/[...1]introduction/+page.md

 ## Introduction

-This monorepo (using [Turborepo](https://turbo.build/)) is meant as a template for creating new projects when working with Sanity, Next.js (or SvelteKit) and React/Svelte components and more.
+The Noa Ignite template monorepo (using [Turborepo](https://turbo.build/)) is meant as a template for creating new projects when working with Sanity, Next.js (or SvelteKit) and React/Svelte components and more.
 The repo is also intended as a "guide" for how to structure your apps and packages.

 :::admonition type="info"
 All the apps, packages and documentation assumes that you have at least some knowledge of how to work with both Sanity, React, SvelteKit or Next projects.
 This is not a "getting started" ...thing 🤓